 It is natural to human nature to abhor the genuine truth of Christ's righteousness.
 We resent the contrition implicit in seeing all our righteousness in Christ.
-We shrink from putting ourselves in the place of the criminal, the prostitute, the rebel, the derelict.
+We shrink from putting ourselves in the place of the alcoholic, the drug addict, the criminal, the prostitute, the rebel, the derelict.
 We so easily say in heart, "I could never sink to such a depth."
+But there again so much of our energy is wasted for the Lord cannot bring many people in to a lukewarm self-caring church, nearly devoid of love.
+He dare not entrust His precious jewels in the popular churches and from the streets to our care as yet, not in large numbers.

-So long as we feel this way, we are powerless to speak as Jesus did an effective word to help.
+So long as we feel so, we are powerless to speak as Jesus did an effective word to help.
 Love for souls is frozen.
 Restrained and selfishly directed, it ceases to be agape.
 It's bad enough if we decline to enter the kingdom of Heaven ourselves through letting the Holy Spirit melt-down our deep-frozen hearts.
 But it's worse when we actually shut up the kingdom so that the contemporary Mary Magdalene or thief on the cross cannot get in.

-Blessed would be the millstone to be hung around the neck of an unloving saint, and blessed would be his drowning in the sea, said Jesus, rather than face in the judgment the results of a lifelong lovelessness.
+Blessed would be the millstone to be hung around the neck of an unloving saint, and blessed would be his/her drowning in the sea, said Jesus, rather than face in the Judgment the results of a lifelong lovelessness.
+"It were better not to live than to exist day by day devoid of that love which Christ has enjoined upon His children."
 It is time to understand that the guilt of the whole world's sin, its frustrated enmity against God, its despair, its rebellion-all is "mine" apart from the grace of God.
 And if Christ were to withdraw from me that grace, I would embody the whole of its evil, for "in me (that is, in my flesh) nothing good dwells" (Romans 7:18).
 Until we fully appreciate that truth, we cannot fully realize the imparted righteousness of Christ.